BogdanTheGeek/semihost-ip/README.md

 And that's it!
 You can now ping `192.168.190.2` or curl `http://192.168.190.2:80` to see the web server running on the microcontroller.

-The resource usage is pretty low, the RAM was pushed as far as I could, it can be reduced way more:
+Performance can be pretty good at the expense of RAM usage.
+I got pings to be as low as 30ms, and loading a simple web page took about 150ms.

+The default settings however conserve a bit more RAM, and the ping times are around 70ms, and loading a web page takes about 400ms:

 ```
 Memory region         Used Size  Region Size  %age Used
-           FLASH:        8528 B        24 KB     34.70%
+           FLASH:        8632 B        24 KB     35.12%
-             RAM:        2672 B         3 KB     86.98%
+             RAM:        1496 B         3 KB     48.70%
 ```